 Without full fluency in languages, we did much more than making do.

 Top / Featured Image: flickr photo by me https://flickr.com/photos/cogdog/27642494901 shared under a Creative Commons (BY) license

-The post "Making the UDG Agora Work in Spanglish / Ingléspañol" was originally thawed from a previous ice age and melted at CogDogBlog (http://cogdogblog.com/2016/12/spanglish-inglespanol/) on December 9, 2016.
+The post "Making the UDG Agora Work in Spanglish / Ingléspañol" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (https://cogdogblog.com/2016/12/spanglish-inglespanol/) on December 9, 2016.